RadiantBlockchain/radiant-node/doc/bchn-gitlab-usage-rules-and-guidelines.md

 - "[rebrand]": this commit is related to rebranding changes

-There are some more tags in older history, from ABC project and others, which are not used by BCHN developers currently, but may enter the recently history through backports.
+There are some more tags in older history, from ABC project and others, which are not used by RADN developers currently, but may enter the recently history through backports.

 ## Notes